 Avoiding Foreclosure with Bankruptcy

-Filing a Chapter 7 only temporarily avoids foreclosure with bankruptcy.
+Filing a Chapter 7 only temporarily avoids foreclosure.
 But filing a Chapter 13 can permanently stop the foreclosure process and allow you to keep the home.
 It is essential to file a Chapter 7 or Chapter 13 before the sale.
 Why?

-- If a home sells after 12-30-2012 lenders will file a 1099 for any deficiency creating a tax debt.
+- After the auction, you owe the tax debt and the deficiency.
+Any home sold after 12-30-2012 requires the lender to file a 1099 for any deficiency creating a tax debt.
 Filing a bankruptcy before the sale eliminates having a tax debt.

 Avoid Foreclosure with Chapter 7

 A Chapter 7 Bankruptcy will only temporarily stop a home foreclosure sale.
-It protects the debtor from any deficiency or tax debt if it is filed prior to the sale.
+It protects the debtor from any deficiency or tax debt if it is filed before the sale.
 There is no debt to “forgive” and no income from a “debt being written off” because the Debtor has no legal liability or personal obligation or responsibility for the debt after bankruptcy.
 A Bankruptcy filed after the sale is often too late to reverse the tax.
-In defending the foreclosure each step in the process of filing an answer, discovery and finally filing the bankruptcy will normally delay the foreclosure about an additional 6 months.
-In some cases it has delayed the process for years.
+In defending the foreclosure each step in the process of filing an answer, discovery and finally filing the bankruptcy will normally delay the foreclosure for an additional six months.
+In some cases, it has delayed the process for years.
 Sometimes just filing a Chapter 7 and eliminating unsecured debt can make you able to afford your home and avoid foreclosure.

 Avoid Foreclosure with Chapter 13

-Catching up payments in a Chapter 13 will often permanently stop a foreclosure.
-You can take up to 5 years to cure your arrearage but the payments must be made on time.
-If your second mortgage is essentially unsecured you can file a Chapter 13 and treat the mortgage as an unsecured debt and eliminate it in a Chapter 13!
+Catching up payments in Chapter 13 will often permanently stop a foreclosure.
+You can take up to 5 years to cure your arrearage, but the payments must be made on time.
+If your second mortgage is essentially unsecured, you can file a Chapter 13 and treat the mortgage as an unsecured debt and eliminate it in Chapter 13!
 There are mortgage programs which let you refinance to a lower interest rate.
 In 2017 this was below 5%.
 You can apply one year after your file a Chapter 13.
-Plus you can pursue a mortgage modification, ask for an accounting of mortgage charges and file motions to contest improper claims in a Chapter 13.
+Plus you can pursue a mortgage modification, ask for an accounting of mortgage charges and file motions to contest improper claims in Chapter 13.

 Motions for relief from stay

-The bank may offer a probationary order which allows you the ability to catch back up over 6 months.
-However the bank has to pay a 300 dollar filing fee to file the motion for relief from stay.
+The bank may offer a probationary order which allows you the ability to catch back up over six months.
+However, the bank has to pay a 300 dollar filing fee to file the motion for relief from stay.
 You will often have about 750 in additional attorney fees from such a motion.
 This will be part of what the debtor has to catch up.

-I tell my clients to create a Chapter 13 file for records that includes copies of payments, escrow payments, insurance payments, appraisals, informal valuations, pay stubs and tax returns.
+I tell my clients to create a Chapter 13 file for records that include copies of payments, escrow payments, insurance payments, appraisals, pay stubs and tax returns.
 You may not need these documents but if you do it will save the day.
 You have to take an active role in your Chapter 13 case.
-After the plan is confirmed because your attorney won’t be keeping your receipts and tax records.
 Be sure to educate yourself about the process.